-In this post, I’ll show you exactly how to hike Tsing Yi Sam Chi Heung from north to south.
-Moreover, I will show you how you can hike this trail and Tsing Yi Nature Trails on the same day.
+In this post, I’ll show you exactly how to hike Tsing Yi Peak trail from north to south.
+And if you wish, you can also hike this trail and Tsing Yi Nature Trail on the same day.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.